Jacob Møller Christensen Family

 1942- Jacob Moller Christensen is registered for the draft. serial number U2284.
 He lists his address as 70 Wilmington Ave, Dorchester, Suffolk, Mass.
 His age is 51, His wife is listed as Jennie H. Christensen who lives at the same address.
 He is born in Thisted, Denmark Feb.
 13, 1891.
 He is working for the City of Boston, Police Department, 154 Berkeley St., Boston, Suffolk, Mass.
 [US Draft Card. revised 4-1-42]

 Jake's history is somewhat secretive.
 He was also quite a story teller so much of what he may have told us may have been fabricated or embellished.
-We had no idea, for instance, that he may have been married by 1920 and still don't know anything about this marriage.
+We had no idea, for instance, that he may have been married by 1920 and still don't know much about this marriage.

 1946 - Sept 6 - Jacob M. Christensen sails from New York to Göteborg on the ship Gripsholm.
 He stated to come from Boston and is in "T" class.
 [Swedish Emigration Records, 1783-1951]